Jahan08/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 Here we showed some Bioinformatics data preprocessing.
-Preprocessing is ver staright forward, just go ahead and run the cell.
+Preprocessing is very staright forward, just go ahead and run the cell.
 Also expalined by elaborated commments.
 Happy coding....